Categories

 Min. commitment: 3 hours

 An old prison that served between 1934 and 1963 for the most ferocious inmates of the country.
 Currently it’s serving as a museum for visitors around the world.
-I would say it is a pretty interesting attraction indeed as the rangers literally make you feel what it felt like to be a prisoner there.
-On the other hand, it requires significant commitment as you need to take 20 something minute ferry from Pier 33 all the way here and back, resulting in significant time commitment.
-I intentionally put this place at the end of the list just because of that.
-Again, I would not recommend visiting here unless you have over 3 days.
+Overall, I would say this is quite an interesting attraction, as the rangers genuinely make you feel what it was like to be a prisoner there.
+However, it also requires a significant commitment since you’ll need to take a 20-minute ferry from Pier 33 each way, which adds up to quite a bit of time.
+For that reason, I’ve intentionally placed this spot at the end of the list.
+Once again, I wouldn’t recommend visiting unless you’re spending more than three days in San Francisco.

 Alcatraz Island